alastria/alastria-identity/README.md

 | AlastriaPublicKeyRegistry.sol     | It manages all the public keys and keeps the registry |

 ### 3. Libs
- The previous contracts use the same lib/contracts which are:
+ The previous contracts use some libraries which are:

 | Contract      | What it does          |
 |:------------- |:-------------|